 “The Lord said to Moses, ‘Behold, you are about to lie down with your fathers.
-Then this people will rise and whore after the foreign gods among them in the land they are entering, and will forsake me and break my covenant… Then my anger will be kindled against them.., and I will forsake them and hide my face from them, and they will be devoured.
-Many evils and troubles will come upon them, so that they will say.., “Have not these evils come upon us because our God is not among us?..”
+Then this people will rise and whore after the foreign gods in the land they are entering, and they will forsake me and break my covenant that I have made with them.
+17 Then my anger will be kindled against them, and I will forsake them and hide my face from them, and they will be devoured.
+And many evils and troubles will come upon them, so that they will say, ‘Have not these evils come because our God is not among us?..’

-“’Now therefore write this song and teach it to the people of Israel.., that [it] may be a witness for me against [them].
-For when I have brought them into the land flowing with milk and honey,.. and they are full and grown fat, they will turn to other gods and serve them… And when many evils and troubles have come upon them, this song shall confront them as a witness (for it will live unforgotten in the mouths of their offspring)…’ So Moses wrote this song the same day and taught it to the people of Israel…
+“’Now therefore write this song and teach it to the people of Israel.
+Put it in their mouths, that [it] may be a witness for me against the people of Israel… And when many evils and troubles have come upon them, this song shall confront them as a witness (for it will live unforgotten in the mouths of their offspring).
+For I know what they are inclined to do even today, before I have brought them into the land...’
+So Moses wrote this song the same day and taught it to the people of Israel…

 “The Rock, his work is perfect,

 A God of faithfulness and without iniquity,